Explore the region of Mount Tronador glacier with this unique 6-day hiking trip in Argentina and Chile, with Lucas, certified mountain guide.

 Refreshed and ready for our final days on the trail, our day starts with a bus transfer across the border to ‘Paso De Las Nubes’ trailhead.

-A 4-hour trek brings us to the beautiful Roca hut surrounded by glaciers and waterfalls.
-Today’s trip is about 5 hours trekking for a total of 8 hours including bus transfers.
+A 5-hour trek brings us to the beautiful Roca hut surrounded by glaciers and waterfalls.
+Today’s trip is about 5 hours of trekking for a total of 8 hours including bus transfers.

-After an early start today we will make our way to ‘Paso De Las Nubes’ (Cloudy Pass) and onwards to Pampa Linda where we will spend the night at the Pampa Linda Hotel, at the base of the Tronador Glacier.
+After an early start today we will make our way to ‘Paso De Las Nubes’ (Cloudy Pass) and onwards to Pampa Linda, here is the end of the journey and the end of this great tour.
+We can choose to spend the night here or get on the bus and back to Bariloche city.

 We will sleep in huts, hotels at Peulla and Hosteria at Pampa Linda.